-Students must attend four Skill Seminar days in total (1 day = 8 hours = 0.5 ECTS), of which two are the mandatory "Business Communication Skill Seminar" in Term 1 (see below).
+Students must attend four Skill Seminar days in total (1 day = 8 hours = 0.5 ECTS), of which, two days come from the mandatory "Business Communication Skill Seminar" in Term 1 (see below).

 Skill Seminars are training seminars in practical skills.
 They are essential to kick-starting an effective professional career and fundamental to adjusting easily to an international management environment.
 Topics may include: